Chocolate Chip Coconut Cookies

 The other night my daughter decided to make a batch of her favorite chocolate chip cookies, and since we had some shredded coconut in our pantry, she decided to add some to the recipe.

-But these cookies turned out to be the most scrumptious ever!ย Soft and chewy with mini chocolate chips in every bite!ย YUM!
+But these cookies turned out to be the most scrumptious ever!
+Soft and chewy with mini chocolate chips in every bite!
+YUM!

-My daughter loves to make giant-sized cookies, so she used an ice cream scoopย to make these large ones.ย I prefer using a teaspoon to make the small ones.ย
+And with a little inspiration and imagination, this is how this recipe evolved!
+My daughter loves to make giant-sized cookies, so she used an ice cream scoop to make these large ones.
+I prefer using a teaspoon to make the small ones.

 2 sizes of cookies on a sheet of wax paper.
 Large ones and smaller cookies.